Man was driving over 150 mph on I-29 before crash, Bluffs police say - NewsBreak

 WOWT

+Omaha Police arrest man who drove through Halloween event, was shot by officer

-OMAHA, Neb. — Omaha police said they've booked the suspect involved in the Halloween incident on Minne Lusa Boulevard into Douglas County Corrections.
-Authorities said 31-year-old Dontavius Levering was booked on charges of attempted assault on an officer and use of a weapon (motor vehicle) to commit a felony.
+OMAHA, Neb.
+(WOWT) - Omaha Police have arrested and charged the man accused of driving through a barricade and into a crowded Halloween event.
+According to Omaha Police, 31-year-old Dontavius Levering was booked into Douglas County Corrections for attempted assault on an officer and use of a weapon - motor vehicle - to commit a felony.

 fox42kptm.com